Weekly product update: validate DNS records using the Domains API

 Validate DNS records using the Domains API

-When you set up domain in Mailgun, you’re given some DNS records that allow Mailgun to send and receive email on your behalf, and track clicks and opens.
-These records are displayed in the Domain detail page of your control panel (see screen shot below).
+When you set up a domain in Mailgun, you’re given some DNS records that allow Mailgun to send and receive email on your behalf, and track clicks and opens.
+These records are displayed in the Domain detail page of your control panel.

 With the new Domains API, these values are also available programmatically so that you can display the appropriate records to your clients directly through your application.